aars/screensaver-password-toggle/README.md

 # screensaver-password-toggle
 Toggle screensaver password for osx

-Use in combination with sleepwatcher (`brew install sleepwatcher`) to automatically enable/disable password lock when machines wakes in untrusted environments, not connected to trusted SSIDs.
+Use in combination with sleepwatcher (`brew install sleepwatcher`) to automatically enable/disable password lock when machines wakes in untrusted/trusted environment.
+Determined by connected SSID and optional BSSID (mac address) of SSID.

-See example `sleepwatcher-scripts/wakeup`.
+See example `sleepwatcher-scripts/wakeup` for usage with sleepwatcher.

 # Trusted SSIDs and BSSIDs